 Further insights from the analysis are provided in the section ‘Key Findings’ (Section 2.c) of this report.
 Details of the segment level analysis including numbers and charts are available in the section ‘Segment Analysis (Section 3.d) of this report.

 Based on the TAM figures, this report concludes that

-- The Traditional Brand segment has a few companies that make a billion plus dollars in web sales.
+- The Traditional Brand segment has a few companies that make a billion-plus dollars in online sales.
 This reflects that they’re relatively still new to digital D2C.
 Companies like Nike, GAP have long been in the offline DTC space.

 - The DNVB companies, by their very nature, focus on specific verticals within their product category and are likely to have a small catalog.
 Interestingly, due to their hyperfocal customer experience strategy, 97% of the companies make more than a million dollars in sales!

 - The ‘long-tail’ DTC brands – while they could be digital-first similar to DNVBs – have a more generic approach towards product categories and SKUs.

 - The DNVB segment is fast-growing and new companies emerge every week.
 So, it may be a good idea to track ‘long-tail’ company performance and identify emerging DNVB brands early.